 In January 2010, RFE/RL began broadcasting in the local Pashto dialects to northwestern Pakistan and the border regions between Afghanistan and Pakistan, in an effort to provide an alternative to Islamic extremist radio stations.
 Radio Mashaal covers local and international news with in-depth reports on terrorism, politics, women's issues, and health care, and gives listeners a chance to be heard through roundtable discussions tribal leaders and local policymakers in addition to regular call-in programs.

 Following Russia's unrecognized annexation of Crimea in 2014, RFE/RL's Ukrainian Service reached out to audiences on the occupied peninsula with special programming in Crimean Tatar, Russian, and Ukrainian, and created targeted content for the war-torn Donbass region of eastern Ukraine.
-RFE/RL further expanded on these local news efforts in 2016 and 2017 by creating websites serving the needs of audiences in the North Caucasus, Middle Volga, and Siberian regions of Russia.
+RFE/RL further expanded on these local news efforts between 2016 and 2019 by creating websites serving the needs of audiences in the North Caucasus, Middle Volga, Siberian, and Northwestern regions of Russia.